Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

 Alessandro Blasimme is a postdoctoral researcher in the Health Ethics and Policy Lab at the Department of Public Health of the University of Zurich, Switzerland.
+He was a Visting Fellow with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government in 2014.
 His research focuses on innovation in biomedicine and on its ethical, regulatory and political consequences.
 He is particularly interested in the evolution of evidentiary standards of risk assessment and clinical validation with respect to highly promissory instances of biomedical innovation, such as regenerative medicine and personalized medicine.

 Alessandro was a Fulbright–Schuman Visiting Research Fellow at the Harvard STS Program in Spring 2014.
 During his stay, he conducted comparative research on the regulatory controversies surrounding the offer of unproven stem cell therapies in the US and in Europe.
 Alessandro held a previous postdoctoral appointment at INSERM (French Institute of Health and Medical Research).